Trending

 How It Began: IDFC First Bank and the Haryana Government Scam (₹590 crore)

-The Haryana government has recommended transferring the IDFC First Bank and AU Small Finance Bank scam, involving around ₹590 crore, to the CBI.
-The case came to light in February 2026, when suspicious transactions in accounts linked to Haryana government departments were flagged.
+The alleged 590-crore scam involving IDFC First Bank and AU Small Finance Bank scam came to light in February 2026, when suspicious transactions in accounts linked to Haryana government departments were flagged.
 The funds deposited by various departments of the state government in the two private sector banks were allegedly misappropriated in collusion by accused who included some former and serving employees of the banks, officials of the state government, and private individuals.

 Investigations revealed that the main accused created several shell companies and allegedly diverted government funds to multiple bank accounts.
 Among the firms identified during the investigation are RS Traders, Cap Co Fintech Services, SRR Planning Gurus Pvt.
 Ltd. and Swastik Desh Project.

-The Haryana government has formally written to the Union Home Ministry recommending a CBI probe.
-The cases involving Kotak Mahindra Bank were not included in that recommendation.
-The State Vigilance and Anti-Corruption Bureau (SV&ACB) continues to investigate the case pending CBI authorisation from the Centre.
+The Haryana government had formally written to the Union Home Ministry recommending a CBI probe.
+The State Vigilance and Anti-Corruption Bureau (SV&ACB) investigated the case till CBI took over.

 How Chandigarh’s Smart City Funds Were Looted: The MC-CSCL Scam (₹116.84 crore)